rust-lang/rust/doc/tutorial.md

 ## Pattern matching

-Rust's `alt` construct is a generalized, cleaned-up version of C's `switch` construct.
+Rust's `match` construct is a generalized, cleaned-up version of C's `switch` construct.
 You provide it with a value and a number of arms, each labelled with a pattern, and it will execute the arm that matches the value.

 ~~~~
 # let my_number = 1;
-alt my_number {
+match my_number {
   0       => io::println(~"zero"),
   1 | 2   => io::println(~"one or two"),
   3 to 10 => io::println(~"three to ten"),